miheerdew/Checking-Natural-Language-Proofs/README.md

 # Checking-Natural-Language-Proofs
 The task of reviewing a natural language proof can be difficult as it requires verifying numerous mental calculations.
 On the other hand a formal language proof can be automatically verified by computers.
-Can we use language models to help up verify that a natural langauge proof is correct?
+Can we use language models tools to verify that a natural langauge proof is correct?

 # Relevant Resources